-Summary of behavior leading up to the probation: (Utilize supporting excerpts from th е retention and progression handbook policy)
+Summary of behavior leading up to the probation: (Utilize supporting excerpts from the

+and progression handbook policy) apporting excerpte from the

-Mandatory Individualized Growth Plan
+Mandato ry Individualized Growth Plan

-I understand that the above requirements are mandatory.
-Failure to comply with these requirements will result in program dismissal.
+I understand that the above requirements are to comply with these requirements will result dismissal.

-The student's signature only indicates the information above has been discussed with him/her and the student was given a copy of this document.
+The student's signature only indicates the in been discussed with him/her and the student this document.
 It does not imply agreement.

-Signatures:
+Otendens Signatures: Data

 Student Date

 Faculty Date

 Program Director Date